VfL Osnabrück: Stadium

 The club plays at the Stadion an der Bremer Brücke, commonly known simply as the Bremer Brücke.
 The stadium has also gone by the names, "Kampfbahn Bremer Brücke", "Piepenbrock-Stadion an der Bremer Brücke", and "Osnatel-Arena".
 It returned to the traditional name in 2017.

 The stadium was built in 1931 by Rapid Osnabrück, who emerged from VfL and reunited in 1938.
 It has been the home ground of VfL Osnabrück ever since.
 It once had a capacity of over 30,000, but now holds just over 16,000.

 In recent years, the possibility of the club moving to a new stadium has been suggested due to the limitations of the current ground.
 The stadium remains very popular with fans and was voted the most atmospheric stadium in the 3.
 Liga in an online poll.

-Fans & club identity
+Fans and club identity

-The club colours are purple and white, and the team is often referred to as die Lila-Weißen (The purple & whites).
+The club colours are purple and white, and the team is often referred to as die Lila-Weißen (the purple and whites).
 Home kits are usually primarily purple.

 When the club celebrated its 120th anniversary in 2019, they wore a one-off black kit, inspired by the club's original colours.
 In the 2019–20 season, the home shirt was purple and black, combining the original colours with the normal purple.

 The club has made statements against racism, wearing a special kit in 2018 with a message against the far right, and a special kit in 2022 with the message "Build Bridges!".